 We have not yet decided which island to visit first, although it is looking likely that it will be the South Island.
 There will most likely be a gap between the two tours, (perhaps in Wellington, the capital) to enable some ‘down time’ should you decide to do both tours.
 It could be that Christchurch is the ending point for the South Island tour.
 In any case, either are beautiful cities and both are within easy striking distance of remarkable scenery.
 The North Island tour will end in Auckland, which is the 2nd major city of New Zealand – it is much larger than Wellington and well placed for many excursions to places that our tour possibly might not cover.
 In all honesty, it is impossible to fit everything in that we’d like to.

 The general format for each tour will be similar.
 We will have a 25/30 seat bus and driver, although the bus will never be fully occupied, affording us and our luggage plenty of room.
-The distances are quite large and on many days we will spend some good few hours on the road – which is always a stunning experience in any case, as the scenery is generally breathtaking.
+The distances are quite large and on many days we will spend a good few hours on the road – which is always a stunning experience in any case, as the scenery is generally breathtaking.
 Our accommodations will generally be in four star hotels and most meals will be included.
 However, on some nights you will be free to dine on your own – and let’s be honest, it’s sometimes nice to get away from the group for a few hours after so much time spent together!